 The significant natural and environmental resources in the GMB that comprises the greater Shepherdstown area are closely guarded by the community.
-Town residents embrace environmental assets for their intrinsic values, the contributions they make to residents' quality of life, and for their ability to draw visitors to enjoy the region's natural beauty.
+Town residents embrace environmental assets such as the Town Run and Potomac River for their intrinsic values, the contributions they make to residents' quality of life, and for their ability to draw visitors to enjoy the region's natural beauty.
 The community understands that the forests, farm fields, waterways, and the flora and fauna all around the Town are irreplaceable, must be protected, and conserved.